awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 + You must create your instance before you can request a service quota increase\.
 + It can take up to a few weeks to increase your service quota\.
 If you're increasing your quotas as part of a larger project, be sure to add this time to your plan\.
 + Use the same form to submit a request to port your US phone number from your current carrier to Amazon Connect\.
 For more information about porting phone numbers, see [Port your current phone number](port-phone-number.md)\.
-+ This documentation describes the default quotas for new accounts as of October 2020\.
++ This documentation describes the default quotas for new accounts\.
 Because the quotas have been adjusted over time, the default values for your account might be different than the default values described here\.

 ## Amazon Connect quotas<a name="connect-quotas"></a>